prebid/prebid.github.io/dev-docs/bidders/outbrain.md

 ### Registration

-The Zemanta Adapter requires setup before beginning.
+The Outbrain Adapter requires setup before beginning.
 Please contact us at prebid.org@outbrain.com.

 ### Configuration

 #### Bidder and usersync URLs

-The Zemanta adapter does not work without setting the correct bidder and usersync URLs.
+The Outbrain adapter does not work without setting the correct bidder and usersync URLs.
 You will receive the URLs when contacting us.

 ```